quicwg/multipath/draft-ietf-quic-multipath.md

 does not discuss when a client decides to initiate a new path.
 We delegate such discussion in separate documents.

-To open a new path, endpoint needs to provide its peer with alternative connection IDs which are pre-allocated with Path Identifiers.
+To open a new path, an endpoint needs to provide its peer with connection IDs for a new path (as identified by the Path Identifier).

 To open a new path, an endpoint SHALL use different Connection IDs on different paths.
 Still, the receiver may observe the same Connection ID used on different